 Inform your reader.
 Tell your reader about the nature of your writing task, explain the assignment, the timeline for the assignment, and the kinds of feedback you would like, and figure out the kind of interactions that will work best for both of you.
 Find out if your reader has time to respond to questions you have about your work-in-progress between drafts.

 Own your work.
 Finally, you must take ownership for all decisions related to your paper.
-No matter who your reader is, it is essential that you see this person as one source of useful feedback among many, not the final authority.
+No matter who your reader is ot what they say, you should see your reader as just one source of useful feedback–not the final authority.
 Give your reader’s comments serious consideration, but make your own decisions.
+Ultimately, authority for evaluating your written work rests with your instructor.
 If you are unsure about whether a particular comment or advice is on target for your particular paper, check with your instructor.

 For more information look at the Student section of the Important Things to Know page.